 This program urges to include the young generation towards the thinking and development of the spatial-economic vision for SURE-Eurodelta.
 We foresee this idea and discussion forming a bigger program in future with adding partners and commitments from the universities and research institutes, beginning with the following program as a pilot.
 This can create an added value of the SURE Network – activating the research/ innovation network to stimulate the “cross-border discussion”.

 The SURE Network also intends to coordinate actions in which enthusiastic people (new generations) come together to develop innovative solutions for complex spatial problems and learn to tackle the common urban challenges of today (SURE-Eurodelta Roadmap, 2021, p.7 ).

 Role of the network

 The first step of this programme is initiated by a small working group within the SURE Network.
 Whilst, we foresee to include the whole network in the planning of this program in coming months.
 As a first step we are approaching the SURE Network to review this proposal and add their comments.
 We expect some concrete contributions from them during the program timeline.
 This will create a sense of ownership towards for the SURE Network and provide a platform to include the local stakeholders and universities in the program.

 The scientific board of SURE network is network of researchers and academicians in development, from the various universities in the territory of Eurodelta.
 Through the scientific board, the aim is to encourage knowledge sharing, support initiatives from research and academia thus bridging the gap between research and practice.
 Through the support of the universities in Eurodelta region, the scientific board will help cross border collaboration through supporting and sharing scientific knowledge and collaborating on projects by involving students, researcher and practitioners.

 Approach, program and planning

-The pilot program ‘Next Generation Podium for Eurodelta’ is being planned with following elements:
+The pilot program ‘Next Generation Podium for Eurodelta’ was held as a 5 day symposium.

 — Timeline: December 2020 – May 2021